gu-dsan6000/2018-spring/README.md

 # Policies & Expectations

-  - **Attendance:** Given the technical nature of this course, and the breadth of topics discussed, it is expected that you attend every class session.
+  - **Attendance:** Given the technical nature of this course, and the breadth of topics discussed, you must attend every class session.
+    **Attendance will be tracked and a sign-in sheet will be provided.**
+    Attendance counts towards 10% of your grade.
 Please contact us in advance if you are not able to attend class.
+Excused absences in advance will not affect your attendance grade.
   - **E-mail:** We will try to respond to email within 24 to 36 hours.
     Please use email for personal discussions and not for course questions.